EvanMcCormick37/ml-homewall-climb-generator/README.md

 * Upload your homewall and climb geometry
 * Add climbs to the database
-* Train MLP, RNN, and LSTM models on your wall's climbs
 * Filter climbs by grade and style
+* Generate Climbs for your wall using the DDPM Generator model

 ## Making Climbs for the Sideways Wall